SiLab-Bonn/beam_telescope_analysis/README.md

 4. Providing Kalman-based estimates of particle tracks, especially for low-energy particle beams.

 BTA uses some novel approaches which have not yet been applied to data from beam telescopes:
-1. SVD-based method for suppressing beam background in pre-alignment.
+1. SVD-based method for suppressing un-correlated background in pre-alignment.
 2. SVD-based method for alignment of the detector planes.

 ## Installation

-Python 2.7 or Python 3 must be used.
+Python 2.7 or Python 3.7 or higher must be used.
 There are many ways to install Python, though we recommend using [Anaconda Python](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ### Prerequisites